-It applies Agile & DevOps to rapidly turn new insights into productions deliverable by assimilating Data Engineers, Data Scientists, Data Analytics with the Operational team, Chief Data Officer, Architect.
+It applies Agile & DevOps to rapidly turn new insights into productions deliverable by assimilating Data Engineers, Data Scientists, and Data Analytics with the Operational team, Chief Data Officer, and Architect.

 How DataOps help the teams?

-As discussed, DataOps helps to integrate the ideas of CDO, Analysts, Stakeholders, Data Scientists, Operations together.
+As discussed, DataOps helps to integrate the ideas of CDO, Analysts, Stakeholders, Data Scientists, and Operations together.

 DataOps vs DevOps